track02/Scheme---SICP/Notes.md

 `or` - If any expression evaluates to true the value of the or expression is true and the remaining expressions are not evaluated.

 `not` - The value of a not expression is true when the expression `e` is false, and false otherwise.

-With an `if` expression, the interpreter starts by evaluating the predicate, if it evaluates to true then `consequent` is evaluated and its value returned otherwise `alternative` is evaluated and its value returned instead.

 ##3.2) The Environment Model of Evaluation